Lemonnycodes/Lemonnycodes/README.md

 ✨ My pull request?
 It’s not Levio-sa, it’s Levio-soon-to-be-merged..

-Welcome to my GitHub!
-I'm Swathi, a developer who loves dreaming up new possibilities and turning them into reality.
+I am a developer who loves dreaming up new possibilities and turning them into reality.

 I thrive on solo coding sessions, but also enjoy collaborating with others, sharing ideas, and finding the best solutions together.
 Design patterns are my thing, and I take pride in crafting quality software.
 Every bug I squash and every feature I implement feels like a victory, motivating me to keep improving.